mrtoy-me/esphome-tas5805m/components/tas5805m/README.md

 ```

 ## Sensor
-Under the tas5805m sensor platform, one sensor under configuration heading **faults_cleared:**<BR>
+Under the tas5805m sensor platform, one sensor under configuration heading
-can be optionally configured.
-This sensor counts the number of time a fault was detected<BR>
+**faults_cleared:** can be optionally configured.
+This sensor counts the
-and then subsequently cleared by the component.<BR>
+number of times a fault was detected and subsequently cleared by the component.
 ```
 sensor:
   - platform: tas5805m